geographyclub/qgis-quickstart/README.md

 Download and install QGIS if you don't already have it: [QGIS Downloads](https://qgis.org/download/).

-The following are IMPORTANT things to know about QGIS and using the files in this repo.
+If you are new to QGIS, the following are IMPORTANT things to know about using the files in this repo.

 ### Browser Panel